Stone2GIT/scripts4public/rfactor2/pwsh/gui/README.md

 Limitations:

+- variables need to be set in *variables.ps1*
-- needs to be copied and executed at *rfactor 2 root*
+- it is advised to copy and execute script at *rfactor 2 root*

 Usage: